 This short summary report has been prepared for distribution to schools and other interested parties.
-The full report of this study will be available on the Ministry of Education’s Education Counts website http://www.educationcounts.govt.nz/publications enabling readers to access a copy or read more about particular sections of the research.
+The full report of this study is available on the Ministry of Education's Education Counts website enabling readers to access a copy or read more about particular sections of the research.

 The research revealed the value of a concise measure of student motivation prior to beginning NCEA study in relationship to predicting achievement.
 Being able to predict achievement results early could inform teacher and school efforts to enhance teaching interventions and promote positive student study behaviour.
 Major overall findings emerging from the research are:

 - NCEA Certificate Endorsements: The introduction of the NCEA certificate endorsements was followed by increases in motivation by students to do their best in their work—at all levels of achievement, not only for high achieving students.
 A significant number of students reported not knowing about the endorsements in both 2007 and 2008.
 Students who reported knowing about the endorsements showed stronger motivation to do their best than students who said they did not know.

 - Teacher Relationships: Students' perceptions of teachers' attitudes towards them and their learning were significantly related to their motivation to do well on the NCEA.
 For Māori students, these perceptions were significantly related to how many credits they attained.